PathlyLearningPlatform/Backend/backend/services/paths/docs/architecture.md

 # Code

 Code is written using concepts from Domain Driven Design and Clean Architecture.
-Those patterns were chosen because of scalability, readability and closeness to actual business domain.
+Those patterns were chosen because of scalability, readability and closeness to business.

 **Note**: This is an architecture description, for code structure and convetions see [code.md](./code.md)